 Housed in one of the oldest buildings on campus, the Kelsey Museum exhibits include artifacts retrieved at the University’s excavations in the Mediterranean and Near East.
 Exhibits feature textiles, sculpture, coins, glass, inscriptions, building materials, and pottery from Egyptian, Greek, Roman, and Near Eastern civilizations.
 There is no admission charge, although donations are accepted.

-Located next to the Central Campus Transit Center on North University, the Museum of Natural History features exhibits on prehistoric life and dinosaurs, Michigan wildlife, anthropology and Native American cultures, astronomy, geology, biology, ecology, and zoology.
+The Museum of Natural History features exhibits on prehistoric life and dinosaurs, Michigan wildlife, anthropology, Native American cultures, astronomy, geology, biology, ecology, and zoology.
 The Museum also features a Planetarium and Museum Shop; advance reservations are required for groups.
 Individuals and families receive free admission, and Friends of the Museum receive substantial discounts on planetarium shows and at the store.

 Located in the old fire station building downtown, the Ann Arbor Hands-On Museum is a children’s museum featuring interactive exhibits and experiments.
 Fun for all ages!